 Outex pads and tape

 I belatedly came across Outex sealant tape which a mate has been using on his TTR for years.
 As with many of these DIY methods, some get on with it, some don’t as this post shows.
 Here’s another on adv.
 Central Wheel in the UK used to sell it but stopped, presumably due to unreliable results from customers.
-Basically it’s a set of sticky pads for each spoke nipple, a very sticky and wide doubled-sided tape applied into the rim well with as few creases as possible.
+Basically, it’s a set of sticky pads for each spoke nipple, a very sticky and wide doubled-sided tape applied into the rim well with as few creases as possible.
 And then a thicker protective tape over the top.
 Application video below; a higher-res video here.
-Costs from £90 to £125 in the UK which seems a lot when you see the others tapes, below.
+Costs from £90 to £125 in the UK which seems a lot when you see the other tapes, below.
 As mentioned, I was about to fit it to my WR, but stopped once I saw my rims lacked the safety bead I go on about (seen love left).
 Take your time they say, to try and get all the air pockets out.
 Using an inner tube patch roller rasp (right) helps; you often get them with better puncture kits.

 Way back in 2008 I bought the new XT660Z Tenere for a research trip in Morocco.
 I asked on Horizons if sealing the well of the spoked rims (left) was a good idea.